eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

   - Example: [typescript-eslint#10338](https://github.com/typescript-eslint/typescript-eslint/issues/10338) was reported on November 15th, 2024 and a fix published on November 18th, 2024
   - Example: [eslint-plugin-unicorn#2496](https://github.com/sindresorhus/eslint-plugin-unicorn/issues/2496) was reported on November 15th, 2024 and a fix published on November 19th, 2024

+If a breakage occurs on the `main` branch of ESLint, it will be assumed a plugin has introduced a compatibility bug and should be fixed.
+This RFC proposes the following process:

+1. An ESLint team member should file issues tracking fixing the breakage:
+   - A bug report on the plugin's repository if it doesn't yet exist
+   - An issue on `eslint/eslint` linking to that bug report
+2. If the issue isn't resolved by the next day, an ESLint team member should:
+   1. Send a PR to the ESLint repository to remove the plugin from ESLint's ecosystem CI job
+   2. File a followup issue to re-add it once the breakage is fixed

-In the case of a breakage being discovered on the `main` branch, this RFC proposes the following process:
+In the case of a breakage being discovered on a PR branch, this RFC proposes the following process:

+1. If the failure is an indication of an issue in the PR, the PR should be updated as usual
+2. Otherwise, if the failure is an indication the plugin needs to be updated, the PR's author should drive filing issues to update the plugin:
-1. An ESLint team member should file a bug report on the plugin's repository -if it doesn't yet exist-, as well as an issue on `eslint/eslint` linking to that bug report
+   1. The PR author should file a bug report on the plugin's repository - if it doesn't yet exist
    2. If the issue isn't resolved within two weeks:
-   1. An ESLint team member should send a PR to resolve the issue that removes the plugin from ESLint's ecosystem CI job
-   2. An ESLint team member should file a followup issue to re-add it once the breakage is fixed

-In the case of a breaking being discovered on a PR branch, this RFC proposes the following process:

-1. If the failure is an indication of an issue in the PR, the PR should be updated as usual
-2. Otherwise, if the failure is an indication the plugin needs to be updated, the PR's author should file a bug report on the plugin's repository - if it doesn't yet exist
-3. If the issue isn't resolved within two weeks:
       1. The PR's author should remove the plugin from ESLint's ecosystem CI job in the PR
-   2. The PR's author should file a followup issue to re-add it once the breakage is fixed
+      2. The PR's author should file a followup issue on ESLint, initially labeled as `blocked`, to re-add it once the breakage is fixed
+      3. Once the breakage is fixed, a team member should remove replace the issue's `blocked` label should be replaced with `accepted`

 ### Major Releases